 Coronavirus appeared in Manchester at the start of March.
-But the city was already talking about COVID-19 long before that.
-After all, it was our sibling who was the very first to get sick.
+But the region was already talking about COVID-19 long before that.
+After all, it was our sister city that was hit first.

-Wuhan, Manchester’s East Asian sister city, became the focus of international attention in January when it was a revealed a deadly new strain of bacteria had infiltrated the population.
+Wuhan, Manchester’s twin, became the focus of international attention in January when it was a revealed a deadly new strain of bacteria had infiltrated the population.